Abhiek187/aws-shop/microservices/iam-old/README.md

 ## Directions

-Run `sam build` to build the app and `sam deploy` to deploy the app using CloudFormation.
-When first creating the SNS topic, you will need to confirm your email subscription.
+Run `sam build` to build the app.
+Then:

+- When first creating the stack, run `sam deploy --parameter-overrides ParameterKey=Email,ParameterValue=YOUR_EMAIL_ADDRESS`, replacing YOUR_EMAIL_ADDRESS with your email address.
+You need to confirm your email subscription to get added to the SNS topic.
+- On subsequent deployments, run `sam deploy` to reuse the same email address.